 Everything in life that has advantages also comes with its disadvantages.
-Antibiotics, when consumed as prescribed by the doctor, do not harm our body.
+Antibiotics, when consumed as prescribed by the doctor, do not harm our bodies.
 But when taken recklessly, they come with a set of side effects.
 Whenever doctors prescribe us antibiotics, they also advise us to take probiotics.
 These probiotics help in nullifying the side effects caused by the antibiotics.
-Probiotics are also bacterias and must be consumed a few hours before taking antibiotics.
+Probiotics are also bacteria and must be consumed a few hours before taking antibiotics.
 The possible side effects that are caused by antibiotics are:

 - Tooth Discoloration

-Some people may experience allergic reactions such as troubled breathing, hives, swelling of the tongue after taking antibiotics.
+Some people may experience allergic reactions such as troubled breathing, hives, and swelling of the tongue after taking antibiotics.
 In this case, they must immediately consult with their doctor.

 A Word From Fine Fettle

-In Fine Fettle, we discuss a few nutrition tips to keep away from having the necessity of taking antibiotics.
+In Fine Fettle, we discuss a few nutrition tips to keep away from the necessity of taking antibiotics.